Reliance Industrial Infrastructure Limited (RIIL) — Tangible Net Worth Ratio

 Reliance Industrial Infrastructure Limited Tangible Net Worth Ratio (2005–2026)

 This chart shows how Reliance Industrial Infrastructure Limited's Tangible Net Worth Ratio has changed across 22 annual periods from 2005 to 2026.
 As of March 2026, the ratio stands at 100.0%, reflecting net assets of Rs4.74 Billion with intangible assets of Rs0.00 INR.
-See Reliance Industrial Infrastructure Limit defensive liquidity buffer to measure how many days the company can operate on defensive assets alone.
+Also explore Reliance Industrial Infrastructure Limit net asset momentum to track the company's year-over-year net asset growth rate.

 Annual Tangible Net Worth Ratio for Reliance Industrial Infrastructure Limited (2005–2026)

 The table below presents the year-by-year Tangible Net Worth Ratio for Reliance Industrial Infrastructure Limited from 2005 to 2026, covering 22 annual filings.
 Each row shows net assets, intangible assets, total assets, the tangible net worth ratio, and the change in percentage points versus the prior year.
-For the full company profile including market capitalisation, see Reliance Industrial Infrastructure Limit (RIIL) market capitalisation.
+For the full company profile including market capitalisation, see RIIL stock market capitalisation.

 | Year | Tangible NW Ratio | Net Assets (INR) | Intangible Assets | Total Assets | Change (pp) |